Relations between infinitesimal non-commutative cumulants

 We note that condition \eqref{IBI1} simply refers to the usual Boolean independence.

 { \begin{remark} The above definition coincides with the first order Boolean differential independence introduced in \cite{Has}. \end{remark} }

-\begin{remark} It is easy to prove that infinitesimal Boolean independence recently defined actually implies the conditions of vanishing mixed boolean and infinitesimal boolean cumulants.
-One can obtain a proof by following the usual case of Boolean independence. \end{remark}
+\begin{remark} It is easy to prove that infinitesimal Boolean independence recently defined actually implies the conditions of vanishing mixed Boolean and infinitesimal Boolean cumulants.
+One can obtain a proof of this fact by following the usual case of Boolean independence. \end{remark}